-Along with supporting the plastic, you should clamp the workpiece down to stop it from moving around when you drill holes through.
-Ensure to spread the clamping force over the whole workpiece to reduce stress on the surface.
+Along with supporting the plastic, you should clamp the workpiece down to stop it from moving around when you drill holes.
+To reduce stress on the surface, ensure to spread the clamping force over the whole workpiece.
 And avoid camping the plastic sheet too firmly as this can break the sheet.

 3. Use A Pen And Masking Tape To Mark The Center Of The Hole

 Most plastic comes with a protective film to prevent any marks or scratches during shipping or storage.
 You can write on this, but it is better to avoid marking holes in centers or cutting lines on the protective film because it can be hard to see and rub off.

 It would be best to use a pen and masking tape to mark the center of the holes before drilling through the plastic sheet.
 Do not scribe or punch as this could break the surface before you even start drilling, and the tape will prevent chipping when you begin to drill the hole.